 We hopped back in the car and headed for the Treebeard hiking trail.
 There were lots of trails to chose from but, being a Lord of the Rings fan, I wanted to see the treebeards.
 On the way, we stopped at a scenic lookout.
 You can just see the lake through the trees (and the top of Raisin’s head).

 We are entering the northern boreal forest.
-The forest is located in the boreal zone which is the geographic area from the treeless tundra of the Arctic and the temperate zone of southern Canada.
+It is the geographic area from the treeless tundra of the Arctic and the temperate zone of southern Canada.
 The Western Cree called this area Mi sis a Kaw – Big Forest.
 Old Forest.

 The trail is a loop of about 2.5 kms.
 But we went in using the exit.
 Big wide trail that got more narrow.
 I had my bear spray ready on my belt.